itsToggle/plex_debrid/README.md

 *For this download automation to work, you need to mount at least one debrid service as a virtual drive.
 I highly recommend using RealDebrid, as this service will recieve updates and new features from plex_debrid first.*

 android version has only been tested with realdebrid.

+**looks like this is a dead end, since a plex server on android will only accept mounted storage as file locations.
+Mounting is only possible with root privileges, and this app is not needed for the rooted Mounting method.
+I'll keep looking but im pretty sure the only way to mount is to root.**

 <details>
   <summary><b><u>Mounting RealDebrid</u></b></summary>